-Can I Make A Mercedes Emissions Claim?
+Can I Make A Diesel Claim?

-If you purchased a diesel new or second hand car from Mercedes, BMW, Vauxhall, Ford, Renault or Seat between 2008 and 2019, you could be eligible for a diesel emission claim.
+If you purchased a diesel new or second hand car from Mercedes, BMW, Vauxhall, Ford, Renault or Fiat between 2008 and 2019, you could be eligible for a diesel emission claim.
 These are worth anything from a few hundred pounds to as much as £10,000.
 You don't have to still own the car to be elligible.

 This claim is being litigated on a No-Win, No-Fee basis, meaning it costs you nothing to join.
 If we do not win you compensation money, we will cover all legal costs and you will not pay a penny.
 If the case is won, a percentage will be deducted from your compensation costs to cover legal fees.